spykard/Classification-HMMs/README.md

 ## Conclusions

-* A HMM can increase the performance of any bag-of-words-based Machine Learning classifier or framework by utilizing the sequential information of text.
+* A HMM can increase the performance of any bag-of-words-based Machine Learning classifier or tool by utilizing the sequential information of text.
 This is done by producing artificial labels.
 * Utilizing n-grams on the observations increases accuracy heavily.
+* Adding the smoothing factor doesn't affect performance that much, at least on Pomegranate.

 <br><br/>